aboongm/space-travelers-hub/README.md

 # React Project: Space Traveler's Hub

 This is a Space Traveler's Hub website.
-The website has 3 pages that lists rockets, missions, and the reserved rockets and booked missions.
+The website has 3 pages that list the rockets, the missions, and the reserved rockets and booked missions.

 # Screen Shots
 ![rockets](https://user-images.githubusercontent.com/49184579/169244577-7b5dcf7b-0609-43d5-acda-2a3905d8aaac.png)